New examples of words for which binomial complexities and subword complexity coincide: Introduction

 \begin{proposition}[\cite{RSW24} Remark~7.1] The $1$-binomial complexity of an infinite word $w$ coincides with its subword complexity if and only if there exist $d$ distinct letters $a_1,\ldots,a_d$ and $(d-1)$ positive integers $k_1,\ldots,k_{d-1}$ such that

 where $a_d^\omega$ denotes the constant infinite word $a_da_da_da_d\ldots$. \end{proposition}

-In contrast, characterizing words whose $2$-binomial complexity coincides with their subword complexity is considerably more difficult and remains an open problem.
-In the literature, apart from the Sturmian case and the case of words whose $1$-binomial complexity coincides with their subword complexity, the only other known example is the Tribonacci word \cite{Rau82}, which is the most famous and widely studied Arnoux-Rauzy word \cite{AR91}.
+By contrast, characterizing words whose $2$-binomial complexity coincides with their subword complexity is considerably more difficult and remains an open problem.
+In the literature, apart from the Sturmian case and the case of words whose $1$-binomial complexity coincides with their subword complexity, the only other known example is the Tribonacci word \cite{Rau82}, which is the most famous and widely studied instance of the class of \emph{Arnoux--Rauzy words} \cite{AR91}.